Modern Christianity has changed throughout the centuries and continues to adapt today. But did Jesus Christ intend the religion He founded to evolve?

 Do you discern a pattern in all these warnings?

-These leaders of the early Christian Church saw that others were trying to change and add to the doctrines of Jesus Christ—creating a new, evolved version of Christianity.
-They warned Christians to reject these changes and stay grounded and faithful to what had been taught by the Old Testament, Jesus Christ and the apostles (Ephesians 2:20).
+These leaders of the early Christian Church saw that others were trying to change and add to the doctrines of Jesus Christ.
+They were creating a new, evolved version of Christianity that absorbed elements from pagan philosophies and religions.
+The biblical writers warned Christians to reject these changes and stay grounded and faithful to what had been taught by the Old Testament, Jesus Christ and the apostles (Ephesians 2:20).

-Unfortunately, those warnings went unheeded by many, and an evolved form of Christianity arose that continues to be the dominant form of Christianity today—though now divided among many denominations.
+Unfortunately, those warnings went unheeded by many.
+An evolved form of Christianity arose that continues to be the dominant form of Christianity today—though now divided among many denominations.